YTLogos/ttplot/README.md

 chrC07	31076306	.
 G	T	.	.
 PR	GT	0/0	0/0
 ```

-In the `extdata` directory there is one test file: test.vcf.
+In the `extdata` directory there is one test file: `test.vcf`.
 We can test the function:

 ```
 library(ttplot)